bitjungle/openenigma/README.md

  - **[BJ Gleason - Open Enigma for Dummies](docs/BJ%20Gleason%20-%20Open%20Engima%20for%20Dummies.pdf)**

+See the source code for additional documentation.

 ## Release Notes

- - Designed, assembled & programmed by Marc Tessier & James Sanderson 20/9/13.
+ - Designed, assembled & programmed by Marc Tessier & James Sanderson 2013-09-20
- - Modified for Prototype PCB pair on 4/12/13.
+ - Modified for Prototype PCB pair on 2013-12-04
- - Modified to obey doublesteping and have M3 function 22/3/14.
+ - Modified to obey doublesteping and have M3 function 2014-03-22
+ - - Code formatting, cleanup and documentation + debug to serial - bitjungle 2018-12-31